ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/retrospectives/retrospective notes.md

   @LT:
   - may be better to add columns one by one
     - What went well ?
-    - What can be improved ?
+    - What can we improved + how ?
-    - Suggestions / Things to try
+    - Suggestions & things to try
     - Kudos

   - limit votes: 10. (or tell them one vote per card)
+  - show configuration: 1 vote per card.

   -->